giulong/spectrum/DEV.md

 # Development Readme

 This is a multi-module project.
 The reason behind this structure is that we need a way to run a bunch of e2e tests using the framework as a regular client would.
-So, we build the framework in its own module, and then we can include it as a regular dependency in other modules, dedicated to run e2e tests.
+So, we build the framework in its own module, and then we can include it as a regular dependency in other modules dedicated to run e2e tests.

 These are the modules, in the order they're built: